 Investing in good legal advice

 Some people may choose to negotiate their own financial settlement and only consult a solicitor to handle the legal paperwork and finalise what has been agreed.
 However, even cases that appear simple and straightforward can throw up difficulties and it’s easy to miss something important.
-For that reason we always encourage clients to think about their legal costs as an investment.
+Missing something can cost you a lot of money, time and stress!
+For that reason, we always encourage clients to think about their legal costs as an investment.
 We make sure that the money you spend on legal fees is used to secure the financial settlement you deserve and to make life after divorce as secure as possible for you.

 If you or your spouse have pensions, business interests, trusts, property portfolios or inherited assets, it’s crucial that you each seek advice from a specialist family solicitor.
 These assets can be valued in different ways and it is vital to ensure that they have been valued accurately and fairly.
 A firm like ours has lots of experience in checking that assets have been fairly valued.
 If the valuations are not carried out thoroughly and correctly then you could miss out on hundreds of thousands of pounds that you should be entitled to.
 It’s important to get it right first time because it can be very difficult if not impossible to persuade a judge to look at a case again if it turns out that assets were not valued fairly at the time of the divorce settlement.